yesodweb/yesod/README.md

 ### Use your development version of Yesod in your application

-Note that we have told you to instal Yesod into a sandboxed virthualenv or cabal-dev environment.
+Note that we have told you to install Yesod into a sandboxed virthualenv or cabal-dev environment.
 This means it is not available through your user/global cabal database for your application.
 Instead you should use `cabal-dev add-source-list` to retrieve these packages. cd to your application directory, and the reference the source list.